A Place for Mom

 • A sudden increase in move-ins

-Thompson notes that in these cases, other staff members, such as the activities director or a housekeeper, may step in to perform caregiving duties.
+Thompson notes that in these cases, it’s not uncommon for other staff members to step in and perform caregiving duties.

 • What is the caregiver-to-resident ratio during the day?

 • What is the caregiver-to-resident ratio at night?
-Are at least two caregivers available at all times?
+Are at least two caregivers on-site at all times?

 • Are all caregivers CPR-certified, or is at least one CPR-certified individual available at all times?